-This founder shows the common problem facing most founders when they breakup: they do it poorly because of heightened emotions.
+This founder was illustrating the common problem founders when they breakup: emotions unnecessarily clouding judgment.

 According to Noah Wasserman, an entrepreneurship professor at the University of Southern California Marshall School of Business, 10 percent of co-founders end their relationship within a year of starting a business and an additional 45 percent breakup within four years.